Nihonga: History

-However, in many cases Nihonga artists also adopted realistic Western painting techniques, such as perspective and shading.
-Because of this tendency to synthesize, although Nihonga form a distinct category within the Japanese annual Nitten exhibitions, in recent years, it has become increasingly difficult to draw a distinct separation in either techniques or materials between Nihonga and Yōga.
+Some Western painting techniques were adopted, such as perspective and shading, in a bid to move away from the importance of the painted line from East Asian painting tradition.
+Because of this tendency to synthesize, it has become increasingly difficult to draw a distinct separation in either techniques or materials between Nihonga and Yōga.

-The artist Tenmyouya Hisashi has (b.
-1966) developed a new art concept in 2001 called "Neo-Nihonga".
+The artist Tenmyouya Hisashi (b.
+1966) has developed a new art concept in 2001 called "Neo-Nihonga".

 Development outside Japan

-Nihonga has a following around the world; notable Nihonga artists who are not based in Japan are Hiroshi Senju, American artists such as Makoto Fujimura, and Canadian Miyuki Tanobe.
+Nihonga has a following around the world; notable Nihonga artists who are not based in Japan are Hiroshi Senju, American Makoto Fujimura, and Canadian Miyuki Tanobe.

-Contemporary Nihonga has been the mainstay of New York's Dillon Gallery.
-Key artists from the "golden age of post war Nihonga" from 1985 to 1993 based at Tokyo University of the Arts have produced global artists whose training in Nihonga has served as a foundation.
-Takashi Murakami, Hiroshi Senju, Norihiko Saito, Chen Wenguang, Keizaburo Okamura and Makoto Fujimura are the leading artists exhibiting globally, all coming out of the distinguished Doctorate level curriculum at Tokyo University of the Arts.
-Most of these artists are represented by Dillon Gallery.
+Contemporary Nihonga was the mainstay of New York's Dillon Gallery between 1995 and 2015.
+The "golden age of post war Nihonga" from 1985 to 1993 produced global artists whose training in Nihonga has served as a foundation.
+Takashi Murakami, Hiroshi Senju, Norihiko Saito, Chen Wenguang, Keizaburo Okamura and Makoto Fujimura all came out of the distinguished Doctorate level curriculum at Tokyo University of the Arts.
+Most recently Pola Museum did a seminal survey in an exhibit which included Makoto Fujimura, Lee Ufan, Matazo Kayama, as well as Natsunosuke Mise, called "Shin Japanese Painting: Revolutionary Nihonga", curated by Hiroyuki Uchiro.

+Fujimura's book "Art Is: A Journey into the Light" (Yale University Press, 2025) reintroduces Nihonga in a new light, highlighting its history and materials, as well as his descriptions and meditations of Tawaraya Sotatsu's "Waves at Matsushima", a seventeenth century seminal work in collection at Smithsonian National Museum of Asian Art, has been noted as the first English writing about the masterpiece.